garrandall/popular-music-data/tracks/i-like-that-houston-chingy-nate-dogg-i-20.md

 I like that

-Whooa ooh whooa ooh whoa ooh whoaa
+Whooa ohwhooa oohhoa ohohoaa
 I like that
 I like that
 Girl twirk that back
 Whoa
 I like that
-I like that (whooa ooh whooa ooh whoa ooh whoaa)
+I like that (whooa ohwhooa oohhoa ohohoaa)
 Girl freak that back
 Whoa
 I like that